-Thousands of art lovers and art collectors travel around the world or change their residence.
+Thousands of art lovers and art collectors travel around the world or change their residences.
 Those who have already moved several times know that packaging is an integral part of the relocation process, especially when it comes to packing the artworks.
-From the point of view of professional art handlers, artwork packaging is extremely important because it guarantees the safety of the precious pieces of art.
+From the point of view of professional art handlers, artwork packaging is extremely important because it guarantees the safety of precious pieces of art.

 Artwork Packaging: What Materials to Use?

 Relocation of valuable items is always connected with difficulties because it is necessary to pack each painting separately.
 Experts recommend using the best materials for artwork packaging because low-quality materials may cause damages during transportation.
 So, what materials are considered the best for moving artworks?